Opinion | Presidential honeymoons aren’t what they used to be

 President Donald Trump, historically unpopular, enjoyed no honeymoon whatsoever.
 He started with low approval, at 45 percent, according to Gallup, and headed lower, to 38 percent by the end of March 2017.

-By contrast, Biden begins in reasonably good shape: his average job approval stands at 55 percent, according to RealClearPolitics — below Obama but higher than George W. Bush or Bill Clinton.
+By contrast, Biden begins in reasonably good shape: His average job approval stands at 55 percent, according to RealClearPolitics — below Obama but higher than George W. Bush or Bill Clinton.

 But the point of a honeymoon is what you get to do on it.
 Approval is nice, but its significance lies in the ability to translate popularity into progress.
-Here, the structure and geography of presidential popularity comes into play.
+Here, the structure and geography of presidential popularity come into play.

 If Biden’s popularity and job approval are in a healthy range, the other half of the equation is sobering.
-As Bloomberg’s Jonathan Bernstein observed, Biden enters office with a higher level of disapproval (in the mid 30s) than any president but Trump in the modern polling era.
+As Bloomberg’s Jonathan Bernstein observed, Biden enters office with a higher level of disapproval (in the mid-30s) than any president but Trump in the modern polling era.

 This reflects the broader polarization among voters and suggests that Biden’s popularity may have limited legislative consequences.
 His congressional majorities are microscopic.
 In theory, his heightened popularity would increase pressure on some moderate Republicans in swing districts or purplish states to be more cooperative.
 But such lawmakers are few and far between, and they have primaries to worry about.